-We are currently converting this prominent Victorian family house with a stepped motif composed of a carapace, core and ribbon.
-The existing period envelope, or carapace, will remain largely intact at the protected front façade, gradually deconstructing toward the rear, embracing and protecting the core.
+We recently completed an ambitious conversion of this prominent Victorian family house with a stepped motif composed of a carapace, core and ribbon.
+The existing period envelope, or carapace, remains largely intact at the protected front façade, gradually deconstructing toward the rear, embracing and protecting the core.

-The contemporary and largely open core will arrange itself within the carapace to accommodate a sequence of functions at various levels.
+The contemporary and largely open core arranges itself within the carapace to accommodate a sequence of functions at various levels.
 The role of the ribbon is to tie together the carapace and core, balancing privacy with connectivity.
-It will be composed of natural light entering in shafts from the rear garden.
+It is composed of natural light entering in shafts from the rear garden.

-In planning and conservation terms, the contemporary core and ribbon will open to the rear of the house and progressively fade from view toward the façade.
+In planning and conservation terms, the contemporary core and ribbon opens to the rear of the house and progressively fades from view toward the façade.